mrlux/flickrGal/README.md

 # flickrGal

-flickrGal is a simple, easy to use gallery utilising the flickr api.
+flickrGal is a fully responsive, easy to use gallery utilising the flickr api.
 It pulls specified image collections from a flikr account.

-Written in pure javascript, with no external dependencies.
+Written purely in javascript, with no external dependencies.

 [View Demo](http://bluefantail.github.io/flickrGal)